The American Water Resources Association Washington Section

 Dana de Leon, professional engineer at the City of Tacoma,

-Environmental Services/ Science & Engineering Division
+Environmental Services/ Science & Engineering Division and

 Mary Henley, senior engineer at the City of Tacoma, Environmental